Living in Prague?

 - English College in Prague

-Where to Send the Little Ones
+Where to Send Your Little Ones

-In the Czech Republic, public preschools (mateřské školy) for children aged three to six are part of the educational system and financed mainly by the state.
+In the Czech Republic, public preschools (mateřské školy) for children aged three to six are part of the educational system and mainly financed by the state.
 There are moderate fees to be paid by parents for the first two years, but the third and final years are free of charge.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.